mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 **GRAVITY SPEAR**
 This weapon is a recent breakthrough by the Aslan and still largely experimental.
-It works on the same principle as a gravity plate or repulsor, projecting a ‘lance’ of gravitational force forward.
+It works on the same principle as a gravity plate or repulsor, projecting a 'lance' of gravitational force forward.
 Anything within the path of the beam is subjected to a 10G force, pulling it towards or away from the _hlaulrakh_.
-The _hlaulrakh’s_ beam flickers on and off a dozen times a second and circles around a small area, causing thousands of tears and fractures in the internal organs of the target.
+The _hlaulrakh's_ beam flickers on and off a dozen times a second and circles around a small area, causing thousands of tears and fractures in the internal organs of the target.
 Armor is never counted against the damage caused by the gravity spear.